sarvesh123305/Bash-Calculator-using-C-/README.md

   * Also multiple operators expressions are supported Eg : _(12-(-12)_*

   ---

+##Terminologies Used :

+1)Operand and operator Stack
+2)Linked list
+3)ifndef directive
+3)Macro
+4)Different loops
+5)Makefile in linux
+6)Bash script
+7)Array
+8)Pointers

-### Execution Instruction :-
+### Execution Steps :-

- * Clone the repository on your machine.
+ * Clone the repository on your machine using git clone or downloading zip.
  * Open **Terminal** and _change directory_ to the project directory.
  * Type command ' **make** ' which will compile the required files and generate _executable file_.
  * Then type the command ' **./binaryCalculator** '.

   ---

-  *If you find any modifications to the repo feel free to put a pull request or you can email me at sarvesh123305@gmail.com*
+  *Feel free to test it on multiple valid test cases* *If you find any modifications,optimizations to the repository feel free to put a pull request or you can email me at sarvesh123305@gmail.com*